 Ideally, your entire team will be onboard with your organizational strategy so that each employee and member of the leadership team is aligned on a common direction.
 If this is not the case, and you find that your organization is operating in communication silos, a strategy review is a great place to begin.
-A strategic plan is not simply a document on a shelf, but ideally a fluid roadmap that can guide your organization towards achieving its goals.
-To achieve this, we recommend reviewing your strategy on an ongoing basis, such as yearly or quarterly.
+A strategic plan is not simply a document on a shelf, but ideally, a fluid roadmap that can guide your organization toward achieving its goals.
+To achieve this, we recommend going through the strategic planning process and reviewing your strategy on an ongoing basis, such as yearly or quarterly.

 Once your team is aligned, and you are happy with your strategic plan, here are some great ways you can align your strategy and project management style:

 Decide which initiatives or projects are organizational priorities.
 Break them down into actionable steps, and make sure you understand the scope of each project.

 We can help you align your team around a clear vision, mission, values, goals and action plans,

 so you can lead your organization more effectively and get better results.

 There are many, so it's important to decide on a project management methodology that best suits your project and strategy.

 If you’re in a fast moving organization that is quickly affected by technological advances, or are working on projects across many small teams, perhaps an agile or scrum methodology best fits your values.
 These frameworks are great for quick adjustments, so you can make mistakes (and fix them) quickly, and adapt the project along the way.

 If your organization is slower moving, with a more bureaucratic structure, a more traditional phased approach to project management, such as Waterfall, may work best.
 This is a more linear and sequence based framework.